Haida

 Ben Davidson (Haida)

-2019 Edition /69 Available framed for $2,500 CAD.
-Please contact the gallery directly.
+2019 Edition /69 Only Available Framed.
 Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals that are related to crest symbols.
 Crests have been passed down through families and have varying meanings depending on the context and association with a nation, clan, or family.
-The figures depicted in contemporary Northwest Coast Indigenous artwork also have varying meanings but there are some common characteristics ...
+The figures depicted in contemporary Northwest Coast Indigenous artwork also have varying meanings but there are some common characteristics from a range of sources, including oral histor...

 Bukwus Mask